andrewbackway/esphome-webserver-listentities/README.md

 webserver_listcomponents:

-# Example entities that will appear in /entities
+# Example components that will appear in /components
 sensor:
   - platform: dht
     pin: GPIO4